Low-energy prethermal phase and crossover to thermalization in nonlinear kicked rotors: Long-time thermalization

-Use of this quantity is motivated by idea that the wave function in position space becomes more and more ergodic as the system crosses over from the pre-thermal to the thermal and boiling phases, as already noticed in Sec.~\ref{subsec:crossover_therm}.
+Use of this quantity is motivated by the idea that the wave function in position space becomes more and more ergodic as the system crosses over from the pre-thermal to the thermal and boiling phases, as already noticed in Sec.~\ref{subsec:crossover_therm}.
 At $t=0$ and in the early stages of the pre-thermal phase, for instance, $\psi(x,t)$ is concentrated on the single position state $x=0$.
 Together with the normalization condition~\eqref{eq:normalization_num}, this implies that the inverse participation $\text{IPR}_x(t)\sim N$ is maximum.
 In contrast, at very long time in the boiling phase, the wave function uniformly covers the configuration space and becomes a purely random Gaussian variable, such that $\text{IPR}_x(t)=1/N\sum_x 2\overline{|\psi(x,t)|^2}^2=2\overline{|\psi(0,t)|^2}^2=2$ reaches its minimum value.
 A typical temporal evolution of $\text{IPR}_x(t)$ is shown in Fig.~\ref{fig:iprx}.
 It exhibits successive drops at the crossovers between the pre-thermal and thermal phases, and between the thermal and boiling phases.

 The dynamical phase diagram of the NKR in the $(t,v_r)$ plane is displayed in Fig.~\ref{fig:v-crit}(a).
 Recall that this diagram is obtained in the low-energy limit where $W/(g\rho_0)\ll1$.
-The phase diagram indicates the pre-thermal, thermal and boiling phases (referred as thermal with infinite temperature $T \rightarrow \infty$).
+The phase diagram indicates the pre-thermal, thermal and boiling phases.
 Observe that they are separated by rather sharp crossovers.
 At very weak $W$ [panel (a)], the pre-thermal phase extends up to extremely long times when $v_r\ll1$.
 As expected, on the contrary, at $v_r\approx 1$ the system thermalizes at relatively short times, even though we do not observe any particular divergence at $v_r=1$.

 Figure~\ref{fig:v-crit}(b) finally shows how the dynamical phase diagram changes as the disorder strength $W$ is increased at fixed interaction strength $g$: at too large $W$, the pre-thermal phase shrinks to zero and only a transition from a thermal to a boiling phase is observed.
 This is typically the configuration that was considered in~\cite{Haldar2022}.
 In Fig.~\ref{fig:v-crit}(c), finally, we show the phase diagram at increasing interaction strength $g$ and fixed $W$.
 It indicates that when the interaction strength is increased too much, the system directly jumps from the pre-thermal to the boiling phase, without intermediate thermal phase of finite temperature.